evanx/redishub-legacy/README.md

 <b>Q. What are Redishub bots?
 <br>A.</b> These are envisaged as Redis-based serverless lambdas that can be composed into microservices and apps.
 The platform handles identity, authorisation, configuration, deployment, logging, metrics and messaging.
 However, a key simplication is that Redis is used across the board for all these concerns.
 Therefore the same UI tool for editing configuration, can be used for editing application data.
 Also tools to view data can be applied to multiple aspects of the platform.

+<b>Q. Why Telegram.org?
+<br>A.</b> I'll become a Telegram.org user when my Ubuntu phone arrives.
+I've always liked the sound of Telegram, e.g. their security and openness.
+Last by not least, I want to enter the Bot competion and maybe get lucky and win one of those prizes.
+"Then we'll be millionares!" as Homer says ;)

 ### Status